ammonelzinga/MarshalleseTranslateWebsite/README.md

 # first_repo
 my first repo

+Simon DB notes:

+Atlas login email is ammonelzinga@gmail.com you can go to connect to get the hostname (it ends in .net).

+To update your user, password, and hostname credentials on the production environment you can use this code in the terminal or git bash:

+ssh -i ~/keys/production.pem ubuntu@myfunkychickens.click

+sudo vi /etc/environment

+export MONGOUSER=<yourmongodbusername>
+export MONGOPASSWORD=<yourmongodbpassword>
+export MONGOHOSTNAME=<yourmongodbhostname>

+Remember the :w or :wq and the ZZ helps you get out of editing it. press i to insert.

+Okay to connect to the database we need to first make some functions in a file we can call database.js.
+We will call these functions in the index.js file which used express to globally store the scores.

+ The first thing you want to do is a safety feature so that only you who has the right credentials can make changes.
+It goes as follows:

+const {MongoClient} = require('mongodb');

+const userName = process.env.MONGOUSER;
+const password = process.env.MONGOPASSWORD;
+const hostname = process.env.MONGOHOSTNAME;

+if (!userName) {
+  throw Error('Database not configured.
+Set environment variables');
+}

+Next we can copy down the connection url from our atlas website.
+Remember to have the local IP address accessible.

+const url = `......';

+We can now make an instance of the class MongoClient form that url variable.

+const client = new MongoClient(url);

+In addition we need to help the mongo db know where in our database we want to store the following information.
+We want it to be a in a database called 'simon.' so to do that we can use client.db('simon').
+Further more we want to make a collection.
+A collection is similar to a list of tables to store information.
+So we can input our scores data in a collection.

+we do:

+const scoreCollection = client.db('simon').collection('score');

+Now we can make some functions.
+Some functions to remember are insertone and toArray and find.

+insertone will allow us to update a document/table into our collections of 'score'. toArray helps the rest of our code process the data from the collection to display it because it's in array format.

+Also good to remember is the syntax for >.
+We do $gt: for >. (a quick google search will bring examples of further syntax).

+There are properties as well in mongo.
+We use 1) sort and 2) limit in this simon example.
+These help us when we use the find function because we can pass these properties in to help us filter what data we want to be in our array.

+At the end we need to use module.exports(pass in our functions) so that node.js knows which functions to be able to pull out from this file.

 Service notes:

       The service code allows us to use express package and node.js which help us be able to store data into a server.
 This allows the scores to be seen by everybody and not just locally.
 I'm really excited to implement this in my start up project.